aws, re:Invent

 100 Foundational

-This is the foundational level sessions.
+These are the foundational level sessions.
 I normally never attend 100-level sessions, but that doesn't mean they are not right for you.

 These sessions are a good fit if you are:

-• New to AWS and new to the topic.
+• New to AWS and new to the topic

 200 Intermediate